Who we are

 • When you contact us by e-mail or phone.

-• When you contact us with enquiries, correspond with us (including corresponding with us on behalf of a business) or become involved with us in another way.
+• When you contact us with inquiries, correspond with us (including corresponding with us on behalf of a business) or become involved with us in another way.

 Information we receive from other sources